Mahad-maano/Spotify-Data-Analysis/README.md

 # Easy Problems
 1. Retrieve all tracks and their respective artists.
-2. Find all songs from the album titled "Thriller."
+2. Find all tracks from the album titled "Thriller."
 3. List distinct album types available in the dataset.
-4. Retrieve the top 10 most-viewed songs.
+4. Retrieve the top 10 most-viewed tracks.
-5. Find the total number of songs in the dataset.
+5. Find the total number of tracks in the dataset.

 # Intermediate Problems
 6. Find the average duration (in minutes) of songs by each artist.